Sights in Telkkämäki Nature Reserve

 Telkkämäki Heritage Farm

-Today the heritage farm's main house and grounds are open to the public.
+The heritage farm's main house is open to the public in the summer time.
+The grounds are open to the public year round.

 Landscapes Moulded by Slash-and-Burn

 Slash-and-burn agriculture has been practised in Finland from prehistoric times.
 Slash-and-burn agriculture played an important part in why North Savo has been permanently settled from the beginning of the 15th Century.
 Especially slash-and-burn cultivation in coniferous forest has been the technical and economic foundation for settlements in the area.